LSC 522: Digital Content Creation and Management

 Opportunity for concentrated study in a subject or problem to meet a student's special need or interest, under the direction of a member of the full-time faculty.
 Before registration, the topic for study must be approved by the instructor involved.
 One to three credit hours, commensurate with the scope of the study.
 Permission may be granted to take two independent study courses in one semester.
 A maximum of seven hours of independent study may be taken as part of the M.S. in L.S. program.
 Prerequisite: 8 hours of credit in Library Science courses

 Supervised professional training in a library, archive, or other library/information service agency approved by the faculty of the School of Library and Information Science.
 Minimum of 120 hours per semester.
 Written goals and evaluation of practicum experience required.
 Requests for practicum should be made toward the end of the preceding semester to allow sufficient time to make arrangements.
 Graded Pass/Fail.
 Prerequisites: 551, 553, 555 and permission of Practicum Coordinator in consultation with student’s advisor.
 More details may be found at http://lis.cua.edu/courses/practicum/

-Supervised professional training in a school library media center approved by the faculty of the School of Library and Information Science.
+Supervised professional training in a school library media center approved by the Department of Library and Information Science.
 Minimum of 120 hours.
-Requires written evaluation of practicum experiences, observation by Practicum Coordinator and participation in an online course.
+Requires written description and evaluation of practicum experiences, observation of a planned lesson by practicum coordinator.
+Participation in the online part of the course requires weekly essays on topics relevant to school librarianship and a final essay reflecting on the various roles of a school librarian.
 Requests for practicum should be made at the beginning of the preceding semester to allow sufficient time to make arrangements.
-May be taken twice.
 Graded: Pass/Fail.
-Prerequisites: 835 and permission of the Practicum Coordinator.
+Prerequisites: 835 and permission of the practicum coordinator.